surajkr97/MemoryGame/README.md

 # 🃏 Memory Game

-A fun and interactive **Memory Card Game** built using **JavaScript, HTML, and CSS**.
+A fun and interactive **Memory Card Game** built using **React, JavaScript, HTML, and CSS**.
 Flip the cards, match pairs, and test your memory skills!

 ## 🎮 Features
 - Classic card-matching gameplay